Researchers now believe there might be a link between anxiety and Alzheimer’s Disease.

-The American Journal of Psychiatry’s study concludes that, “higher Amyloid beta burden was associated with increasing anxious-depressive symptoms over time in cognitively normal older individuals.”
+The American Journal of Psychiatry’s study concludes that a “higher amyloid beta burden was associated with increasing anxious-depressive symptoms over time in cognitively normal older individuals.”

-Although more research is needed, they showed a connection between anxiety and Alzheimer’s Disease.
+Although more research always helps to expand on any conclusion, study authors showed a connection between anxiety and Alzheimer’s Disease.

 Brigham and Women’s Hospital researchers used data from the Harvard Aging Brain Study.
 That study observed older adults as a way to examine early Alzheimer’s disease.
-Harvard researchers, likewise, are dedicated to identifying markers like amyloid beta in order to improve our understanding of Alzheimer’s.
+Harvard researchers, likewise, want to identify markers like amyloid beta in order to improve our understanding of Alzheimer’s.
 They also pointed out that Alzheimer’s is the leading cause of death, and no treatment exists.

 Dr. Nancy Donovan, a geriatric psychologist at Brigham and Women’s Hospital provided a statement on the findings in their press release: